 Vanderbilt Endocrinology: Our Program

-All fellows are expected to apply for individual grant support.
+Research fellows are expected to apply for individual grant support.
 Previous fellows have been awarded individual fellowship awards (NRSA) and career-development (K08) grants from the NIH, VA career-development grants, Endocrine Fellows Foundation (EFF) grants, and others.
 Learning the grant application process with the help of an experienced mentor is very important for the career development of academic physicians.
 Engaging in this process early in the trainee’s fellowship helps establish a track record of success as fellows begin their transitions to independent academic careers.

 National Meeting Participation

 Endocrine fellows are expected to attend and prepare a poster presentation at a National Meeting.
 Commonly our fellows present at the annual Endocrine Society Meeting and many have won poster awards and have been selected to give an oral presentation.
 The division supports attendance at this conference.
 This is an excellent opportunity for trainees to share their work, develop clinical and research ideas, to network and promote their career development.